 Evidence gaps and limitations

 Population projections are not forecasts.
-They do not attempt to predict the impact of political, economic, social and cultural changes which may affect demographic patterns and trends, but are mechanical calculations that show the outcomes of sets of assumptions made for the three components of demographic change (fertility, mortality and migration).
-Projections are typically reliable for the short to medium term, with the exception of periods of shock such as the Covid-19 pandemic.
+They do not attempt to predict the impact of political, economic, social and cultural changes which may affect demographic patterns and trends, but rather are mechanical calculations that show the outcomes of sets of assumptions made for the three components of demographic change (fertility, mortality and migration).
+Projections are typically reliable for the short to medium term, with the exception of periods of shock such as the COVID-19 pandemic.
 Uncertainty increases the further the projections are carried forward in time, as any upward or downward changes in fertility, mortality and migration assumptions, compounded over time, can lead to significant variations in the projected population size and structure.

-Future international migration is more difficult to project than fertility and mortality because migration flows are often affected by sudden changes in economic, social, or political factors which are hard to predict or quantify, such as the sharp increase in net migration due in part to the war in Ukraine and high vacancy rates in the health and care sector.
-Migration assumptions are, therefore, the major source of uncertainty for long-term population projections, particularly in demographic regimes such as the UK, which are characterised by below replacement fertility and low mortality levels.
+Future international migration is more difficult to project than fertility and mortality because migration flows are often affected by sudden changes in economic, social, or political factors, which are hard to predict or quantify, such as the sharp increase in net migration due in part to the war in Ukraine and high vacancy rates in the health and care sector.
+Migration assumptions are, therefore, the major source of uncertainty for long-term population projections, particularly in demographic regimes such as the UK, which are characterised by below-replacement fertility and low mortality levels.
 For more discussion on projections of future net migration, see the Migration Observatory briefing, Net migration to the UK.

 In each revision of population projections, assumptions of future levels of fertility, mortality and migration are updated to reflect the most recently observed demographic trends.
 This has resulted in sizeable revisions in different sets of population projections released, particularly throughout the 1990s and 2000s.
 In the 1994-based principal projection, for example, net migration was assumed to return to zero in the long term, reflecting the levels of net migration observed during the 1980s and early 1990s.
 As a result, the size of the UK population was projected to peak at 61 million in 2023 and then start to decrease (Figure 4).